thdotnet/azure-docs.pt-br/articles/billing/billing-understand-your-bill.md

    ![Exibição de análise de custo no portal do Azure](./media/billing-understand-your-bill/4.png)

-1. Selecione a linha que mostra a carga para ver a análise de custo diário.
+1. Selecione a linha que mostra a cobrança para ver a divisão de custo diário.

    ![Exibição de histórico de custo no Portal do Azure](./media/billing-understand-your-bill/5.png)